tobi1craft/sso-pelican/README.md

 ## Support

-If you have any questions or issues, please create a new issue in the project repository on GitHub.
+If you have any questions or problems, you are welcome to open a new issue on GitHub.

 ## Contributing